-One of 4 nitrogenous bases: Adenine and guanine, which have double ring structures, known as purines, and, cytosine and thymine which have single ring structures, known as pyrimidines.
+One of 4 nitrogenous bases: adenine and guanine, which have double ring structures, known as purines, and, cytosine and thymine which have single ring structures, known as pyrimidines.

 When the base binds with the sugar, they form a nucleoside: adenosine, guanosine, cytidine and thymidine.
-A nucleotide is formed when a purine or pyrimidine base is bound to the pentose ring by an N-glycosydic bond and the phosphate group is bound to the 5’ carbon atom of the sugar by a diesteric bond, as shown in figure 1.
+A nucleotide is formed when a purine or pyrimidine base is bound to the pentose ring by an N-glycosylic bond and the phosphate group is bound to the 5’ carbon atom of the sugar by a diesteric bond, as shown in figure 1.